nvaccess/nvda/devDocs/technicalDesignOverview.md

 Complex documents such as web pages are very often not flat; i.e. information does not simply run from top to bottom.
 Because of this, complex document browsers often do not provide a way to navigate documents using the caret, and even when they do, it is often problematic.
 Therefore, screen readers need to create their own flat representation of a document from the object hierarchy provided by the browser and allow the user to navigate this flat representation.
-Browse mode documents are a subclass of `TreeInterceptor` that provide scripts that allow navigating the document in a linea fassion.
+Browse mode documents are a subclass of `TreeInterceptor` that provide scripts that allow navigating the document in a linear fashion.

 ##### Virtual buffers
 Due to the extreme slowness of performing large numbers of [out-of-process](#out-of-process-code) queries, some complex documents are accessed by NVDA by using [in-process code](#in-process-code), which collects all the content of a document in one go, and allows NVDA to search and fetch parts of this cached content on demand.